Where Did the Kinds Walk?

 What This Section Does Not Claim

 This section does not claim that the conventional radiometric dates for megafaunal events are incorrect.
-It claims that the sequence — the order in which events occur and their correlation with environmental changes — is consistent between the model's predictions and the observed fossil record.
-The absolute timeline remains a separate question, addressed in the Diversification Series (Paper 1, Section 2) and not revisited here.
+It claims that the sequence — the order in which events occur and their correlation with environmental changes — is consistent between the model and the fossil record.
+The absolute timeline is addressed in the Diversification Series (Paper 1, Section 2) and is not revisited here.

 This section also does not claim that human activity is irrelevant to megafaunal extinction.
 The model proposes that climate settling is the primary driver and human predation is a secondary accelerant — with the severity of the human impact determined by the duration of the naïve-megafauna window.
 This is a testable distinction but not one that the current fossil record resolves conclusively.